Digital healthcare in Finland

 Government authorities and platforms

-They bring together and facilitate the incubation of new technologies
+They bring together and facilitate the incubation of technologies

-Universities and their groups that offer training and support for digital health innovations
+Universities and their groups that train and support digital health innovations